tirthraj07/CPP-Web-Server/README.md

 ```
 Project
 	demo.cpp (Server)
   	sqlite3.dll
 	WebServer
 	templates
 		index.html
 		(other html files to be rendered)
 	static
 		css
 			style.css
 			(other css files to be linked)
 		js
 			script.js
 			(other js files to be linked)
 	public
 		(images, pdfs, etc. to be rendered)
 	database
 		database.db
+		(other database files)
 ```

 #### 2. Run the Server